Yowah Nuts

 While the Yowah Nut is the star, the field also produces related forms of high-quality boulder opal:

-- Boulder Opal: Seams or veins of precious opal attached to the dense, dark ironstone matrix.
-The ironstone acts as a natural potch (colorless opal), providing a dark background that dramatically enhances the opal’s play-of-colour.
+- Boulder Opal: Seams of precious opal attached to dark ironstone.
+The ironstone acts as potch, enhancing the play-of-colour.

 2. A Century of Digging: The History of the Yowah Field